eweill/doctoral-research/README.md

+# Ph.D.
+Research

+Welcome to Edwin Weill's Ph.D. research site.
+This website is a repository containing resources, code, papers, documentation, and explanations utilized for completion of the Ph.D.
+Dissertation.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/eweill/phd-research-site/edit/master/README.md) to maintain and preview the content for your website in Markdown files.